Aminacis/Aminacis.github.io/index.md

   <img src="/assets/img/Profile.jpg" alt="Profile picture" width="190"/>
   <div>

-Hey!
+Hello!
 I’m a 24-year-old aspiring data analyst, currently finishing my MSc in Data Science & Organizational Behavior.
 I’m looking for a 6-month final internship starting between August and September 2025, based in France.
 My dual cultural background has shaped how I see the world and approach my work.

 I’m naturally curious and love finding patterns in messy data especially when it helps explain human behavior or supports smarter decision-making.
 I’m particularly drawn to the human side of data: what drives people, how systems interact, and how numbers can tell real stories.
 Whether I’m prototyping dashboards, running machine learning models, or designing behavioral experiments, I aim to combine analytical rigor with context and empathy.